 Note that credit union accounts are usually only available to people living in certain areas or working in certain industries.
 This means you will need to meet their strict application criteria to be eligible for a current account.
 Some credit unions charge their account holders a monthly fee.

-If you are struggling with significant debts, it is better to deal with them head-on as soon as possible rather than pursuing more credit.
+If you are struggling with significant debts, it’s better to deal with them head on as soon as possible rather than pursuing more credit.

 Get free, impartial advice from someone you can trust.
 Several charities offer financial advice – read our guide to find out more.